gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 ![](images/WebUI-Controls.jpg)

+### Preferences

+These provide a web interface for managing options which are accessed via the LED or Config EEPROM menus.
+The settings are divided into 3 sections: Pack, Wand, and Smoke.

 ### Administration

 These links allow you to update the WiFi password to one of your choice, or to update the software (respectively).